 If you are visiting Budapest and you have just enough time for a day trip, Szentendre is the perfect place to visit if you want to see a little bit more of Hungary.
 Just 20 km outside the capital sits this cute cobbled stone town that is mainly known for the best two things in life: Art and food.

-One the many galleries in Szentendre is dedicated to the work of Kovács Margit, an awarded Hungarian ceramic artist and sculptor.
+One of the many galleries in Szentendre is dedicated to the work of Kovács Margit, an awarded Hungarian ceramic artist and sculptor.
 Quite likely you came across her art already in Budapest, as several of her ceramic murals are still visible around town.
 You should also visit the Szentendre Art Mill, a gallery in an old mill with a variety of art displayed on three floors.

 Feeling hungry?
 Don’t worry, Szentendre is also an excellent place for foodies: Álom Lángos serves one of the best Lángos in the entire country!
-And how about a visit to the Marzipan museum for desert?
+And how about a visit to the Marzipan museum for dessert?

 Best Day Trips From Budapest Tip From: Lena Drevermann, Salut from Paris

-Its two streets are lined with traditional houses, many of which date back to the 17th-century, although the majority were most recently rebuilt in the early 1900s, following a devastating fire.
+Its two streets are lined with traditional houses, many of which date back to the 17th century, although the majority were most recently rebuilt in the early 1900s, following a devastating fire.
 It’s such an excellent example of traditional folk architecture that the village has even been UNESCO World Heritage listed.

 One of the best things to do when visiting Hollókő is to just wander along the streets, viewing the picturesque houses.
 There are multiple small museums located in some of the buildings, each of which can be visited for a small fee.

 It’s also recommended to walk up to the hill above to visit the castle next to the village.
-It dates to at least the 13th-century, with control alternating between the Hungarians and Ottomans during the period of Ottoman invasions.
+It dates to at least the 13th century, with control alternating between the Hungarians and Ottomans during the period of Ottoman invasions.

 You can also have a traditional Hungarian lunch at one of the restaurants dotting the streets.

+Distance: 80 km.
 It’s best to visit Hollókő by car, as public transport links are limited.